An Alternating Direction Method of Multipliers for Inverse Lithography Problem: Introduction

 In the present work, we focus on inverse lithography problem with TV regularization and propose an ADMM method to deal with the regularization.
 There are several advantages of our method.
 Firstly, comparing with \cite{choy2012robust}, our method can avoid the tedious computation of total variation of image on wafer and focuses on the TV regularization of mask.
 Secondly, in the framework of ADMM, we split the original optimization problem to three subproblems to avoid the expensive computation of the gradient of a composite function about sigmoid and convolution.
 Thirdly, we establish the convergence of proposed ADMM method under certain conditions.
 Finally, when dealing with the subproblem about the sigmoid function, we use its original nonsmooth form to accelerate the computation.

 The paper is organized as follows.
 In Section \ref{sect2}, we introduce the inverse lithography problem and prove the stability of the solution to inverse problem with total variation regularization.
 We develop the ADMM method for inverse lithography problem and prove the convergence of the proposed algorithm in Section \ref{sect3}.
 Some numerical examples are provided in Section \ref{sect4} to show the effectiveness of our algorithm.
 We draw some conclusion in Section \ref{sect5}.
-In Appendix, we give some extra technical details used in the implementation of the proposed method.